 All employees are entitled to maternity leave for 14 weeks after the birth of a child.

 Pay – An employee who has worked at least five out of the nine months before birth may receive 80 percent of her regular pay as a daily allowance subject to a maximum of 196 francs per day from Social security.
 Female employees who have recently given birth may not be employed for 8 weeks after the birth and then only with their consent up to the 16th week.
 There are no specific provisions for maternity leave before the birth of a child, but pregnant employees can take sick leave during this time if they cannot work.

 Female employees may not work during the first 8 weeks after the birth.
 Pregnant women may not be employed between 8 p.m. and 6 a.m. from the 8th week before the birth.
 Swiss Code of Obligations, March 30, 1911, art.
 329(a)(c); Federal Law on Work in Industry, Trade, and Commerce of March 13, 1964, arts.
 3535(b).

 Employees are entitled to 2 weeks (10days) of paid leave which can be taken up to 6 months following the birth of the child and may be split up in daily or weekly increments.
 Fathers will receive compensation equal to 80% of their income capped at 196 Swiss francs (CHF) per day.

 Between one and three days.

 Employees under 30 years of age are entitled to one week of leave without pay per year to do volunteer work for a social or cultural organization.
+Any leave for youth work not taken by the end of the calendar year is forfeited.
 In addition, employers must provide leaves of absence to employees for the performance of their compulsory military duties.
 Swiss Code of Obligations, March 30, 1911, arts.
 329(e), 336(c).

-Last updated on: June 25th, 2020
+Last updated on: February 19th, 2021